terrorizer1980/litmus/Overview-of-Litmus.md

 pdk bundle exec rspec ./spec/acceptance/test_spec.rb:21
 ```

-This example below shows how to run all tests against all targets, as specified in the inventory.yml file.
+An example running all tests against all targets, as specified in the inventory.yml file:

 ```
 pdk bundle exec rake litmus:acceptance:parallel
 ```

-The example below shows how to run all tests against localhost.
-Please note that this is only recommended if you are familiar with the code base as tests may have unexpected side effects on your local machine.
+An example running all tests against localhost.
+Note that this is only recommended if you are familiar with the code base, as tests may have unexpected side effects on your local machine.

 ```
 pdk bundle exec rake litmus:acceptance:localhost
 ```

-If this does not meet your needs you can look at this bolt task for running a test [run_tests task](https://github.com/puppetlabs/provision/wiki#run_tests) or this bolt plan [run tests plan](https://github.com/puppetlabs/provision/wiki#tests_against_agents)
+For more test examples, see [run_tests task](https://github.com/puppetlabs/provision/wiki#run_tests) or [run tests plan](https://github.com/puppetlabs/provision/wiki#tests_against_agents)

 <a name="teardown"/>

-## Tearing Down Provisioned Systems
+### Removing provisioned systems

-It's good practice to clean up after running tests.
-This command is used to clean up any provisioned systems, either an individual target that has been specified or if none are specified it will tear down and clean up all machines present in inventory.yml.
+Use the commands below to clean up provisioned systems after running tests.
+Specify whether to to remove an individual target or all the targets in the inventory.yaml file.

-The sample commands below illustrate how to tear down targets after testing.

 ```
-# Tear down all targets in inventory.yml
-pdk bundle exec rake "litmus:tear_down"

 # Tear down a specific target vm
 pdk bundle exec rake "litmus:tear_down[c985f9svvvu95nv.delivery.puppetlabs.net]"

 # Tear down a specific target running locally
 pdk bundle exec rake "litmus:tear_down[localhost:2222]"

+# Tear down all targets in inventory.yml
+pdk bundle exec rake "litmus:tear_down"
 ```